 Helpful tips for the first time trekker in Nepal

-Any avid trekker would be motivated enough just thinking about completing a trek in the shadow of the world’s highest peaks; a bonus would be boasting about it afterwards.
-One doesn’t need to be a seasoned world traveller or an exceptional hiker.
-All you need is to be in good shape, love walking, and have a thirst for learning about different cultures with an open mind, a sense of adventure, and this dream can become a reality.
+Any passionate trekker would be motivated enough just thinking about completing a trek in the shadow of the world’s highest peaks; a bonus would be boasting about it afterwards.
+One doesn’t need to be a seasonal world traveller or an exceptional hiker.
+All you need is to be in good shape, love walking, and desire to learn about different cultures with an open mind, a sense of adventure, and this dream can become a reality.
 Having a sense of humour is a bonus.

 1. Start easy.

 As exotic as a 16 day trek to Everest base camp sounds, take it easy if this is your first time making an extended hiking trip and travelling to a developing nation.
 We usually advise first-timers to take a shorter trek in the lower elevations, such as in the Annapurna region.
-It will be no less challenging with all the uphill and downhill walking but with a plentiful supply of oxygen.
-You will pass through beautiful villages, farms with spectacular mountain vistas making up for the physical effort.
+It will be no less challenging with all the uphill and downhill walking but with a generous supply of oxygen.
+You will pass through extravagant villages, farms with extravagant mountain views making up for the physical effort.

 2. Book with a tour company or go independent